Mount St. Helens: Future hazards

+The volcano is considered "very high threat" by the United States Geological Survey and is closely monitored by the Cascades Volcano Observatory.

 Ecology

 In its undisturbed state, the slopes of Mount St. Helens lie in the Western Cascades Montane Highlands ecoregion.
 This ecoregion has abundant precipitation; an average of 2373 mm of precipitation falls each year at Spirit Lake.
 This precipitation supported dense forest up to 1600 m, with western hemlock, Douglas fir, and western redcedar.
 Above this, this forest was dominated by Pacific silver fir up to 1300 m.
 Finally, below treeline, the forest consisted of mountain hemlock, Pacific silver fir and Alaska yellow cedar.
 Large mammals included Roosevelt elk, black-tailed deer, American black bear, and mountain lion.

 The treeline at Mount St. Helens was unusually low, at about 1340 m, the result of prior volcanic disturbance of the forest, as the treeline was thought to be moving up the slopes before the eruption.
 Alpine meadows were uncommon at Mount St. Helens.
 Mountain goats inhabited higher elevations of the peak, although their population was eliminated by the 1980 eruption.